Making A Difference in Our County

 4-H Youth Development

-The Dooly County 4-H Club has enrolled 530 students in our organization this year with the help of our new 4-H Youth County Extension Program Assistant (CEPA) Quadarius Hardy.
+The Dooly County 4-H Club enrolled 530 students in the organization in 2019 with the help of new 4-H Youth County Extension Program Assistant (CEPA) Quadarius Hardy.
 Dooly County has a total of 24 monthly club meetings held during school hours at Dooly County public schools and Fullington Academy.
 For the first time in about seven years, Dooly County had 10 club members participate in statewide Junior Conference at Rock Eagle 4-H Center.
 Nine Dooly 4-H’ers enjoyed Cloverleaf Camp at the Burton 4-H Center on Tybee Island with intern Shelby Sangster prior to the Dooly County 4-H CEPA position being filled last summer.
-This year, Dooly County 4-H began working closely with the Salt of the Earth after-school program in order to fill a need in the community and connect with more of our youth.
-Hardy took approximately 36 youth to the Georgia Aquarium in December.
+In 2019, Dooly County 4-H began working closely with the Salt of the Earth after-school program in order to fill a need in the community and connect with more of our youth.
+Hardy took approximately 50 youth to the Georgia Aquarium in November.
 He is working diligently to provide the young people of Dooly County the opportunity to see all that Georgia 4-H has to offer.
 There are many more upcoming events on the schedule for our 4-H’ers to look forward to as we continue to build our 4-H program in Dooly County.